 Plus you pay VAT for everyone else on everything, adding around another £1k

-In August, I get to work every day for a month and let’s not forget the lead up to the show.
-I write it, preview it for months so it’s not shit for the fringe and yet, I am the one with the £4k bill.
+In August, I get to work every day for a month and let’s not forget the lead-up to the show.
+I write it, and preview it for months so it’s not shit for the fringe and yet, I am the one with the £4k bill.

-So, sometimes, I do find myself wondering how can a working-class lad from Manchester keep showcasing at this arts festival?
+So, sometimes, I do find myself wondering how can a working-class lad from Manchester keep showcasing at this art festival.
 And, if I can’t showcase myself how do I keep moving forward?

-A day in the life of Stephen Comedy
+A day in the life of Stephen Bailey

-Every week, I am writing new material, performing, updating websites, paying bills, chasing invoices, travelling to and from gigs, emailing for gigs, developing format ideas for TV meetings, going to meetings, writing a blog so I have additional content (it’s all about additional content), recording and editing videos for additional promo to help sell my tour, setting up work in progresses, promoting the work in progresses, promoting my tour, chasing promoters and PR, budgeting, booking travel, auditioning, going to a run-through, starting an application form for my old job at Sainsburys, having a breakdown because my printer ran out of ink and I didn’t budget for it that month.
+Every week, I am writing new material, performing, updating websites, paying bills, chasing invoices, travelling to and from gigs, emailing for gigs, developing format ideas for TV meetings, going to meetings, and writing a blog so I have additional content (it’s all about adding content), recording and editing videos for an additional promo to help sell my tour, setting up work in progress, promoting the work in progress, promoting my tour, chasing promoters and PR, budgeting, booking travel, auditioning, going to a run-through, starting an application form for my old job at Sainsbury’s, having a breakdown because my printer ran out of ink and I didn’t budget for it that month.
 It is very much a business.